profschramm/reactnd-project-myReads/README.md

 Known Bugs

-Bug: List of SearchedBooks looks repetitve
-Bug: Moving Shelfs work for Read and WantToRead, but not for CurrentlyReading
+ 1. Moving Shelfs work for Read and WantToRead, but not for CurrentlyReading
-Bug:
-	If I used <Link>
-		History instantly works, even without clicking on the button else if I use <Link> wrap
-		I get an ugly CLOSE button on top of the arrow
-Bug: How to handle/debug undefined, when I delete search and/or enter search with zero results
-Bug: How to search for two words.
-Bug: Thumbnails for SearchBooks are narrow??
+ 2. I have a warning about "Multiple modules with names that only differ in casing".
+I have read about it on the web where it says that it is likely a upper/lower case typing error.
+But I have been unable to find it.

+Question to the Reviewer: The two books "The Linux Command Line" and "Linux Command Line" have the same thumbnail and look like duplicate books on two different shelves.
+  Is this the way the database is, or is this a bug in my code?

 ## TL;DR

 To get started developing right away:

 * install all project dependencies with `npm install`
+*    Just in case, you may also have to `npm install prop-types` and `npm install react-router-dom` and `npm install form-serialize`
 * start the development server with `npm start`

 ## What You're Getting